 Please be aware of the potential impact of the multiple submission window model on previously published data and use these statistics with reference to it.
 Further information can be found on the NHS Digital Multiple submission window model for MHSDS webpage linked below.

-Corrections have been made to this publication on 06 August 2020 and 20 August 2020.
-This amendment relates to statistics published here; the specific measures effected are listed in the Metadata file available in the below link.
+Corrections have been made to this publication on 06 August 2020, 20 August 2020 and 9 August 2021.
+These amendments relate to statistics published here; the specific measures effected are listed in the Metadata file available in the below link.
 All listed measures have now been corrected.
 NHS Digital apologises for any inconvenience caused.